utksrivastva/utksrivastva/README.md

 -->
 # Hello, I'm Utkarsh Srivastava! 👋

-I'm a software engineer with a knack about everything related to web. 👨🏻‍💻
+I'm a software engineer. 👨🏻‍💻

 ## About Me